poppadum/dynquee/doc/Running_on_separate_device.md

 ## Help
-If you've checked the log files and still can't get it working, post on the Recalbox forum **TODO: link needed** or discuss on github?
+If you've checked the log files and still can't get it working, post on the [Recalbox forum][recalbox-forum-commproj] and I will try to help.

 Please paste your config file and debug log file on [pastebin][pastebin] and provide a link when reporting issues.